crealime/front-friend/git/git.md

 ### Delete files

-`rm some.js` Delete file from the work folder (Linux).
+`rm some.js` Delete file from the work directory (Linux).

 `git rm some.js` Index deleting file (and deleting the file itself if it's still in the folder).

-`git rm --cached some.js` Stop tracking the file, but leave it in the work folder.
+`git rm --cached some.js` Stop tracking the file, but leave it in the work directory.

 `git rm -r --cached some-folder` Stop monitoring some-folder and its contents.